 I'm currently Visiting Assistant Professor of English at Macalester College.
 I specialize in eighteenth- and nineteenth-century British literature, transatlantic Romanticism and its afterlives, literary and critical theory, political affect, and poetry and poetics.

-As a Romanticist whose research and teaching extend well beyond the early nineteenth century, I'm committed to reshaping the contours of literary periodization.
+As a Romanticist whose research and teaching extend beyond the early nineteenth century, I'm committed to reshaping the contours of literary periodization.
 My first book project, After Truth: Romanticism and the Poetics of Skepticism, intervenes in long-standing debates regarding the role of truth in modernity through unearthing a range of aesthetic and political practices of epistemic sufficiency in eighteenth- and nineteenth-century writing.
 My second book-length manuscript, provisionally titled Hope is None, explores how political despair has functioned as a central and yet occluded component of romantic, modern, and contemporary British and American lyric.
-I'm also currently editing with Jan Mieszkowski a special issue of Comparative Literature on the concept of impasse in contemporary critical discourses.
-My articles are published in MLQ, Studies in Romanticism, and SubStance, and my reviews have appeared in Eighteenth Century: Theory and Interpretation and Romantic Circles.
+I'm also currently co-editing with Jan Mieszkowski a special issue of Comparative Literature on the concept of impasse in contemporary critical discourses.
+My articles are published or forthcoming in ELH, MLQ, Studies in Romanticism, Comparative Literature, and SubStance, and my reviews have appeared in Eighteenth Century: Theory and Interpretation and Romantic Circles.

 I teach broadly in British literature, with an emphasis on the eighteenth and nineteenth centuries.
 I also teach courses on transatlantic Romanticism and its afterlives, literary and critical theory, poetry of all periods, and Jane Austen and adaptation.